 How do we travel once we arrive land in country?

 In order to ensure the safety of our trip participants, we use our own personal vehicles that are driven by Sozo staff.
-If our transportation is occupied for the day, we hire private transportation that is reputable and safe with drivers that we have built relationships with and trust over the years of working alongside them.
+If our Sozo transportation is unavailable, we hire private transportation with drivers we know and trust having worked with them over many years.

 What is a typical day like?

 Teams begin their day with breakfast and morning quiet time.
 This time is followed by household chores and food prep, which we assist our Ugandan staff with each day.
 Our days are spent in the village, around our homes helping with projects or homework while investing in the children’s lives and submersing into Ugandan culture.
 During the evening, we’ll join our kids for nightly devotion followed by dinner and a time of team debrief.
-We also spend a day during your time in Uganda for an off day where we will either go to Jinja to visit the Source of the Nile River or a game-drive safari at Murchison Falls.
+We also spend a day during your time in Uganda for an off day where we will either go to Jinja to visit the Source of the Nile River or a game-drive safari.

 What does our trip cost include?

-Your trip cost will include your lodging, utilities, food, water, transportation, wifi, supplies and project costs.
-The price of your Visa is not included in your trip cost and will be your responsibility to pay during applying prior to your trip.
+Your trip cost will include lodging, utilities, food, water, transportation, wifi, supplies and project costs.
+The price of your Visa is not included in the trip cost and the team will be responsible for the application and payment.
 This cost is $50.
-Other than that, you will want to plan to bring enough money to cover any crafts or souvenirs you choose to buy during your time in Uganda.
-We typically suggest bringing $100-$150 dollars to cover these things.
-Cost of vaccinations, passport and other supplies you wish to buy for your trip will also be your responsibility.
+You will want to plan to bring enough money to cover any crafts or souvenirs you choose to buy during your time in Uganda.
+We typically suggest bringing $100-$150 dollars to cover these items.
+Medical costs, passport and other supplies you wish to buy for your trip will also be the team member’s responsibility.